arj6153/WebCheckers/docs/DesignDoc.md

 > suggested design improvements to address those hot spots._

 ## Testing
+Unit testing have been implemented for majority of the classes.
+As of now, only half of the unit tests are passed.
+This will be updated after sprint 3. ------------------------------------------------------
 > _This section will provide information about the testing performed
 > and the results of the testing._

 ### Acceptance Testing
+All user stories have pertaining to the MVP have passed with the exception to Multiple Jump Move.
+This will be updated after sprint 3. --------------------
 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that